Home of 8 Genealogy Websites! Ancestor databases

 By Jeannette Holland Austin

 Traditionally, there were Timucuan Indian villages in the swamp and Spanish missions during the 17th century.
 When William Bartram traveled through Georgia, he told the story of princesses of the sun on an island in the center of the swamp.
 During the late 18th century, it was a Creek hunting ground.
-During the Second Seminole War in Florida began extending its borders into the Okefenokee.
+During the Second Seminole War (1836), Florida began extending its borders into the Okefenokee.
 This action caused roads and forts to be constructed around the perimeter of the swamp for the Georgia Militia to patrol.
-As a result, this force torched a Seminole village on an island that they later renamed Floyds Island, after Charles Rinaldo Floyd.
+As a result, th patrol torched a Seminole village on an island that they later renamed Floyds Island, after Charles Rinaldo Floyd.
 Thus, the Seminoles abandoned the swamp two years later but skirmishes continued to occur along the Georgia-Florida boundary as late as 1840.
 About 1805, a small settlement of white families occupied the the southeastern edge of the swamp.
-After the Land Lottery of 1820, settlers moved into the areas which were east, north, and west of the swamp and took up lottery lands during 1827.
-They raised hogs, chickens and cattle while cultivating small patches of corn.
-These settlements resided in log cabins, hunted, fished, and traded hides and pelts for salt, ammunition and trinkets and today, should you visit the swamp, some of these cabins remain.
+After the Land Lottery of 1820, settlers moved into the areas which were east, north, and west of the swamp and took up lottery lands during 1827, cultivatint small patches of corn and raising hogs, chickens and cattle.
+These families occupied log cabins, hunted, fished, and traded hides and pelts for salt, ammunition and trinkets. more articles. . .
+Why the War of 1812 is Rarely Discussed;

 Prices of Commodies Jumped During War of 1812;